Homeless veterans receive free dental, eye care from Healing California program

 The program's director, Tom Burley, added: "Since 2018, we've delivered services to over 4,600 people, 75% of which have been veterans or family members."

+Marine Corps veteran helps lead food assistance effort in Compton amid pandemic

 And it's free, thanks to people, corporations and foundations funding the work.
-Healing California's hundreds of dentists, hygienists, optometrists are all volunteers.
+Healing California's hundreds of dentists, hygienists and optometrists are all volunteers.

-So instead of 10 dentists seeing patients over the course of a single day, "we'll park there for a week with two dentists and see 150 patients in a way that's much more controlled and much safer and much less prone to spreading any infections," Boomer said.
+Instead of 10 dentists seeing patients over the course of a single day, "we'll park there for a week with two dentists and see 150 patients in a way that's much more controlled, and much safer, and much less prone to spreading any infections," Boomer said.

 Burley described the vehicle as "a dentist's office on wheels.
 The only difference is we don't send you a bill afterwards."